mnot/I-D/rfc5785bis/draft.md

 the origin has created (or wishes to create).
 Furthermore, defining well-known locations usurp's the origin's control over its own URI space {{?RFC7320}}.

-To address these uses, this memo defines a path prefix in HTTP(S) URIs for these "well-known locations", "/.well-known/".
+To address these uses, this memo reserves a path prefix in HTTP, HTTPS, WS and WSS URIs for these "well-known locations", "/.well-known/".
 Future specifications that need to define a resource for such metadata can register their use to avoid collisions and minimise impingement upon origins' URI space.

 Well-known URIs can also be used with other URI schemes, but only when those schemes' definitions explicitly allow it.